Why can't I use a Direct Connect connection to connect to VPC resources over a transit virtual interface?

 Review your transit gateway settings

-- Transit virtual interfaces use Direct Connect gateway associations with transit gateways to facilitate communication.
-This communication goes from the on-premises network to multiple VPCs in all Regions and accounts over a single transit virtual interface.
-Be sure to follow the rules for transit gateway associations.
+- Follow the rules for transit gateway associations.
+Transit virtual interfaces use Direct Connect gateway associations with transit gateways to facilitate communication.
+This communication goes from the on-premises network to multiple VPCs in all AWS Regions and accounts over a single transit virtual interface. .

 - Review your transit gateway routing configuration.
-You can configure route tables (custom or default) to propagate routes for any attached VPCs, virtual private networks (VPNs), or Direct Connect connections.
+You can configure route tables to propagate routes for any attached VPCs, virtual private networks (VPNs), or Direct Connect connections.
 You can also add static routes to the transit gateway route tables.
-When a packet comes from one attachment, it is routed to another attachment using the route table that matches the destination IP address.
+When a packet comes from one attachment, the packet uses the route table that matches the destination IP address to route to another attachment.

-Note: Each attachment (whether a VPC or a Direct Connect connection) can be associated with only one route table.
-However, an attachment can propagate its routes to one or more route tables.
+Note: You can associate only one route table with each attachment.
+However, an attachment can propagate its routes to more than one route table.

-- If you have a VPC attached to your transit gateway, confirm that you selected the appropriate number of Availability Zones for the transit gateway to route traffic to resources in VPC subnets.
-The transit gateway creates a network interface in that subnet using one IP address from the subnet.
+- If you attached a VPC to your transit gateway, then review your Availability Zones.
+Make sure that you select the appropriate number of Availability Zones for the transit gateway to route traffic to resources in VPC subnets.
+The transit gateway uses one IP address from the subnet to create a network interface in that subnet.

-Important: Availability Zones that don't have a transit gateway attachment are unable to reach the transit gateway.
-If you can route traffic from one Availability Zone but are unable to do so in another, confirm that the transit gateway elastic network interface is present in that zone.
-It's a best practice to enable transit gateway elastic network interfaces in multiple Availability Zones for high availability.
+Important: Availability Zones that don't have a transit gateway attachment can't reach the transit gateway.
+If you can route traffic from one Availability Zone but not another, then review the transit gateway network interface.
+The transit gateway network interface must be in that zone.
+For high availability, it's a best practice to turn on transit gateway network interfaces in multiple Availability Zones.

 Review your Amazon VPC settings